ga-wdi-pvd/express-intro/readme.md

 ## Learning Objectives

-- List common reasons Javascript is used for server applications
+  - Discuss why javascript is used for backend applications
-- Compare and contrast Javascript in the browser vs JS on the server
   - Compare and contrast express.js to Rails / Sinatra.
-- Use `npm` to manage project dependencies
+  - Manage project dependencies using nom
-- Use `module.exports` and `require` to organize code
+  - Separate responsibilities by using module.exports and require to organize code
-- Use Handlebars templates to simplify rendering in express
+  - Simplify rendering views in express by using handlebars.js
-- Use and configure middleware, e.g. body-parser to handle form submissions
+  - Understand how to receive POST params by configuring and using body-parser middleware
   - Link to static assets in an Express application

 ## Opening Framing (15/15)